andreyorst/powerline.kak/README.md

   configures it with `defer powerline %{...}` expansion.
 Deferring means that all these configurations will be loaded only when the `powerline` module loads.
   - `powerline-format global 'git bufname filetype mode_info line_column position'` - sets
     the format of powerline, by adding only git, buffer name, filetype, information about mode, line_column and file position in percents.
   - `powerline-toggle line_column off` - disables part of powerline which shows current line and column.
 Again, you can have this disabled or enabled for certain filetypes or buffers via `hook`s , etc.
+- Next, another `defer` that will be executed when theme module is loaded.
   - `powerline-theme gruvbox` - sets the theme to `gruvbox`.
 - Lastly in `config` block we use `powerline-start` command that loads the module, and setups everything.
 Note that `powerline-start` should be called at Kakoune initialization, thus placing it in `config` block is appropriate.
 If